-Rule 400.
+MAR 400.
 Interlocutory Review

 - (A) Interlocutory review should be handled on an expedited basis. - (B) A party that seeks interlocutory review of a decision, or part thereof, of an Adjudicator must file a petition with the Adjudicator.
-The petition must: - (1) be filed with the Adjudicator within \\\\\ days after the Adjudicator's decision; - (2) designate the decision (or part thereof) from which review is sought; and - (3) set forth the grounds on which review is sought, including all applicable points of fact and law, and the reasons why interlocutory review is warranted under Rule 400(D). - (C) Any party that opposes the petition may file a response within \\\\\ days after service of the petition. - (D) The Adjudicator must certify the ruling for interlocutory review by [the Agency] if the Adjudicator determines that: - (1) the decision involves a controlling question of law about which there is substantial ground for difference of opinion; and - (2) an immediate review will materially advance the completion of the adjudication, or subsequent review by [the Agency] will provide an inadequate remedy. - (E) Within \\\\ days after the Adjudicator's ruling on a petition to certify a decision under Rule 400(B), the petitioner may apply to [the Agency], whether or not the Adjudicator has certified the decision under Rule 400(D), to allow the interlocutory review sought in the petition.
-The application must reference the petition filed under Rule 400(B), all filings made with the Adjudicator in support of or in opposition to the petition, and the Adjudicator's decision on the petition.
-The application must not otherwise set forth the grounds on which interlocutory review is sought or contain any argument, unless [the Agency] orders otherwise.
-No response to any application made under this subsection may be permitted unless [the Agency] orders otherwise. - (F) Any petition or application filed under this rule may be summarily dismissed whenever the Adjudicator or [the Agency], respectively, determines that review is not appropriate. - (G) [The Agency] may, on its own motion, certify an order for interlocutory review under this rule in its discretion. - (H) If [the Agency] decides to allow interlocutory review, [the Agency] must decide the matter on the basis of the administrative record and briefs submitted to the Adjudicator, without further briefs or oral argument, unless [the Agency] orders otherwise.

-(I) The filing of an application for interlocutory review and the certification of a ruling for interlocutory review does not stay proceedings before the Adjudicator unless (s)he or [the Agency] so orders.
+The petition must: - (1) be filed with the Adjudicator within days after the Adjudicator's decision; - (2) designate the decision or part thereof from which appeal is being taken; and - (3) set forth the grounds on which review is sought, including all applicable points of fact and law, and the reasons why interlocutory review is warranted under MAR 400(D). - (C) Any party that opposes the petition may file a response within days after service of the petition. - (D) The Adjudicator must certify the ruling for interlocutory review by [the Agency] if the Adjudicator determines that: - (1) the decision involves a dispositive question of law about which there is substantial ground for difference of opinion; and - (2) an immediate review will materially advance the completion of the adjudication, or subsequent review by [the Agency] will provide an inadequate remedy. - (E) Within days after the Adjudicator's ruling on a petition to certify a decision under MAR 400(B), the petitioner may apply to [the Agency], whether or not the Adjudicator has certified the decision under MAR 400(D), to allow the interlocutory appeal sought in the petition.
+The application shall reference the petition filed under MAR 400(B), all filings made with the Adjudicator in support of or in opposition to the petition, and the Adjudicator's decision on the petition.
+The application shall not otherwise set forth the grounds on which interlocutory review is sought or contain any argument, unless [the Agency] orders otherwise.
+No response to any application made under this subsection shall be permitted unless [the Agency] orders otherwise. - (F) Any petition or application filed under this rule may be summarily dismissed whenever the Adjudicator or [the Agency], respectively, determines that consideration of the Appeal is not appropriate. - (G) [The Agency] may, on its own motion, certify an order for interlocutory appeal under this rule in its discretion. - (H) If [the Agency] decides to allow an interlocutory appeal, [the Agency] shall decide the appeal on the basis of the record and briefs submitted to the Adjudicator, without further briefs or oral argument, unless[the Agency] orders otherwise. - (I) The filing of an application for interlocutory review and the certification of a ruling for interlocutory review does not stay proceedings before the Adjudicator unless (s)he or [the Agency] so orders.
+[The Agency] will not consider a motion to stay unless the motion has first been made to the Adjudicator.